 The Dialogmuseum is not only a museum but a social enterprise.
-It is a showcase of “Dialogue in the dark – an exhibition to discover the invisible.”
+Its chief showcase is “Dialogue in the dark – an exhibition to discover the invisible.”
 In the museum, little groups of visitors are typically guided by visually impaired or blind experts through a ‘lightless’ tour from a themed room to a themed room.

-This tour is set up to bring about a unique role reversal of the senses, empathy training, and an insight into how inclusion can be a real experience.
+This tour is set to bring a unique role reversal of the senses, empathy training, and an insight into how inclusion can be a reality.

-This concept of the exhibition was first formulated 30 years ago in Frankfurt am Main.
-Presently, it is regarded as a remarkable instance of social entrepreneurship that offers disadvantaged individuals with employment.
+This unique exhibition concept was first formulated 30 years ago in Frankfurt am Main.
+Presently, it is a remarkable instance of social entrepreneurship that offers blind individuals unique employment opportunities.